Table of Topics

-Independence Day Essay And Paragraph: Independence Day in India is celebrated on the 15th of August every year since 1947.
+Independence Day in India is celebrated on the 15th of August every year since 1947.
 This day marks the freedom of India from British rule.
 Acquiring freedom from Britishers was a long and tough process.
 But our freedom fighters never got tired.
-They struggled until their last breathe.
+They struggled until their last breath.
 Ultimately on this day, our country got its freedom.
-So we have brought short and long essays and paragraphs on Independence Day for students and children in English in 100, 250, and 500 words.
-These essays are for students of classes 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12.
+So we have brought short and long paragraphs and essays on Independence Day for students and children in English in 100, 250, and 500 words.
+These essays are for students of classes 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, and 12.

 Paragraph on Independence Day of India in English in 100 words for students of classes 1, 2, 3, 4 (few lines on Independence Day for children and kids)